jodoglevy/gargl/templates/README.md

 ##### Response object

 Each function object can contain a single response object.
-A response object is composed the following fields:
+A response object is composed of the following fields:

 - **headers**: Any array of *response header objects* as described below.
 Optional
+- **fields**: Any array of *response field objects* as described below.
+Optional

 ###### Response Header object

 Each response object can contain one or more response header objects.
 A response header object is composed the following fields:

 - **name**: The string name of the response header which the HTTP request returns.
+Required.

+###### Response Field object

+Each response object can contain one or more response field objects.
+A response field object is a value parsed from the returned html in the response body.
+A response field object is composed the following fields:

+- **name**: The string name of the response field.
+Required.
+- **cssSelector**: The css selector for the html tag in the response body html whose inner html is the value for this response field object.
 Required.